Get help with using our data

 - full customs declarations for entry into customs warehouses

-- voluntary supply ‘place of clearance’ on ex-warehouse supplementary declarations
+- voluntary ‘place of clearance’ on ex-warehouse supplementary declarations

 Place of clearance